Nanofluidic logic with mechano-ionic memristive switches

-The origin of the threshold behavior is studied by tuning the applied sinusoidal bias.
-The voltage at which the switching occurs is dependent on the bias amplitude (Figure 2.a and SI Figure 6 with two additional devices).
-Consequently, switching is not triggered above a given voltage which enables ruling out field-induced many-body effects such as the second Wien effect \cite{robin2023long} as the underlying mechanism.
-Current traces recorded at different frequencies highlight the switching nature of ionic transport in HACs (Figure 2.b), occurring at timescale faster than 100 ms. The delay time before switching, $\tau$ increases with decreasing frequency of the applied bias signal.
+The nature of the threshold behavior is studied by tuning the applied sinusoidal bias.
+The voltage at which the switching occurs is dependent on the bias amplitude (Figure 2.a and Supplementary Figure 8 with two additional devices).
+Consequently, switching is not triggered at a specific voltage threshold value, regardless of the chosen voltage waveform (Supplementary Figure 9).
+Current traces recorded at different frequencies highlight the switching nature of ionic transport in HACs (Figure 2.b and Supplementary Figure 11), occurring at timescale faster than 100 ms. The delay time before switching, $\tau$ increases with decreasing frequency of the applied bias signal.
 Regardless of the applied frequency, the switching occurs when a given amount of charge $Q$ has flown out of the device (Figure 2.b-c).
-We recover such conservation of the charge threshold with three additional devices (D-F), as shown in SI Figure 7.
+We recover such conservation of the charge threshold with three additional devices, as shown in Supplementary Figure 11.
+The complete IV cycles at various frequencies, leading to linearity at higher frequencies as expected for a memristor, are displayed in Supplementary Figure 10 for four devices.
+We also show in this supplementary Figure frequency sweeps down to 1 mHz showing a diode-like behavior corresponding to the low-frequency limit of a charge-threshold bipolar memristor.